Establishing trust in automated reasoning: Improving the reviewability of automated reasoning systems

 \subsection{Science vs.~the software industry}

 }

 In the first decades of computing technology, scientific computing was one of its main application domains, alongside elaborate bookkeeping tasks in commerce, finance, and government.
-Many computers, operating systems, and compilers were designed specifically for the needs of scientists.
-Today, scientists use mostly commodity hardware.
-Even supercomputers are constructed to a large degree from high-grade commodity components.
+Many computers (e.g.~Digital Equipment Corporation's PDP and VAX series), operating systems (e.g.~International Business Machine's VM/CMS), and compilers (e.g.~Fortran) were designed for the needs of scientists.
+Today, scientists use mostly computers designed and produced for personal and business needs.
+Even supercomputers are constructed to a large degree from high-grade commodity components that are also found in servers for cloud computing.
 Much infrastructure software, such as operating systems or compilers, are also commodity products developed primarily for other application domains.

 From the perspective of development costs, this evolution makes economic sense.
 However, as with any shift towards fewer but more general products serving a wider client base, the needs of the larger client groups take priority over those of the smaller ones.
 Unfortunately for science, it is today a relative small application domain for software technology.